Chart Color Schemes

 Willunga features high concentrations of family households, with a higher-than-average median household size

 Family households account for 80.3% of all households, including 32.8% couples with children, 37.6% couples without children, and 9.3% single parent families.
-Non-family households constitute the remaining 19.7%, with lone person households at 18.6% and group households comprising 1.0%.
-The median household size is 2.6 people, higher than the Greater Adelaide average of 2.5.
+Non-family households constitute the remaining 19.7%, with lone person households at 18.6% and group households making up 1.0%.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5 people.

 Frequently Asked Questions - Households